 French 5: Twentieth-Century France Through Its Cinema

 This course focuses on the issues of coming of age and living in French society as seen through the eyes of major French and Francophone directors ranging from Francois Truffaut to Cédric Klapish.
 The course also looks at cinema as a language of its own, starting with early silent movies by the Lumière Brothers and culminating with the experimental technique of directors such as Claire Denis.
 Students taking this course will become familiar with the French attitude toward what is called the “Seventh Art.”
 They will also learn to write creatively about film the way the French “cinéphiles” do, using both technical and analytical perspectives.
-(Open to students who have completed French 4 (AP), French 4 or with permission from the department.)
+Students will complete projects in multiple forms, but the focus is on oral communication in French.
+(Open to students who have completed French 4 Honors , French 4 or with permission from the department chair.)

 French 6: Advanced Studies